-Watch offers 4 audio stream types in general, that are ringtone, notification (message), media, or system.
-The audible feedback usually uses system stream type whose volume can be adjusted by system volume control.
-However, it can be declared differently as needed.
+A watch offers four audio stream types :ringtone, notification (message), media, and system.
+The audible feedback usually uses the system stream type whose volume can be adjusted by the system volume control.
+However, audible feedback can be designed differently, as needed.

 Pitch and Volume

 Make sure that a sound has the appropriate frequency range and volume for the target device.
-And Check how suitable the volume of the sound by testing them at the default (9), minimum (1), and maximum (15) volume level.
+And, check how suitable the volume of the sound is by testing it at the default (9), minimum (1), and maximum (15) volume level.

 Refer to the following table for the default volume of each stream type.

 Ringtone Notification Media System 11 11 7 9

 Sound and vibration

 Consider designing sound and vibration feedback to have consistent meanings in the same functions.